 Enchanted - Speak Now

-Here comes another shade of emotion and vulnerable state that Taylor Swift demonstrated so subtly.
-In today’s dating world, it’s advised, logically so, to aim for a secure attachment where you beg no one to stay or love you, but to cultivate love and reassurance within yourself.
+Here comes another shade of emotion and vulnerability that Taylor Swift demonstrated so subtly.
+In today’s dating world, it’s advised, logically so, to aim for a secure attachment style where you beg no one to stay or love you, but cultivate love and reassurance within yourself.
 Easier said than done, isn’t it?
-Sometimes, it puts too much pressure on people to acquire a cool and unfazed facade.
+Sometimes, it puts too much pressure on people, especially the so-called anxiously attached, pushing them to hastily craft a cool, unfazed facade.

 When singing this song, Taylor was standing in a sparkly, gorgeous purple princess dress.
-Not moving much, she just stood still on stage, almost whispering what seemed like a deep, secret plea - not to be abandoned.
-This lyric specifically spoke to my inner soft, lover girl who was carefully hiding and healing behind the walls I’d built to prove that I'm enough and didn't need anyone’s mercy.
-Hearing the song with a fresh wound of post-breakup, it was both triggering and healing for me, because I was almost certain that my tender, loving girl was dead.
+Not moving much, she stood still on stage, almost whispering what seemed like a deep, secret plea - not to be abandoned.
+This lyric specifically spoke to my inner soft, lover girl who was cautiously hiding and healing behind the walls I’d built to convince myself I was enough and didn't need anyone’s mercy.
+Hearing the song with a fresh wound of post-breakup, I found it both triggering and healing, because I’d been almost certain that my tender, loving girl was dead.
 No, seriously, I thought the heartbreak crushed her, and I’d never see her again.
 I was surprised to see her come out to admire the performance and silently shed some tears.
-And let's be honest, who of us hasn’t at least once wished that people we chose to give our heart to wouldn’t betray us?
+And well, who of us hasn’t once prayed that those we chose to give our heart to wouldn’t betray us?
 It’s so empowering to stand firm in our own truth, even when it’s something so vulnerable like admitting being unsure of the intention of the world.
 That moment stuck with me for a very long time.

 Anti-Hero - Midnight

-Narcissism is a modern pop-culture term for people who’re caught up in their own desires without giving a care to the others.
-There has been a growing number of articles and podcasts giving out warnings about and insights into this type of personality.
+Narcissism is a modern pop-culture term for people who’re caught up in their own desires without giving a care to others.
+There’s been a growing number of articles and podcasts giving out warnings about and insights into this type of personality.
 Covert narcissism takes the concept one step further.
-When somebody with a tendency of narcissism, as described, operates from a place of mere self-absorption and self-serving, but manages to make it unnoticeable, it's covert.
-Using these terms is already deep, but then she cut open another layer by throwing in the word altruism.
+When somebody with a tendency of narcissism, as described - operating from a place of mere self-absorption and self-serving, manages to make it unnoticeable, it’s covert.
+These terms were already too abstract, but she then cut open another layer by throwing in the word altruism.
 Isn’t altruism too big a word to be mentioned in a song?
 So the sarcasm and rawness here are on another level.

-Simply put, the lyric means I'm doing something nice to make it seem like I care, when deep down, I’m doing it for my own best interest.
-I cover it so well under the mask of good deeds, but I'm standing here asking you, half-challenging, half-admitting, unflinching: “Did you see through it?
-Did you see through all the psychological mind games at play?
-Either way, I'm owning my truth.”
+Simply put, the lyric means: I do things that make it seem like I care, but I’m actually doing it for my own best interest.
+I cover it so well, but I’m standing here asking you, half-challenging, half-admitting, unflinching: “Did you see through it?
+Did you see through all the psychological games at play?
+Either way, I’m owning my truth.”
 What kind of deep, brutal honesty and bravery is this?
-To admit such a thing takes balls!
+To admit such a thing takes guts!

 ---

-Okay, that was a bit heavy, wasn't it?
+Okay, that was a bit heavy, wasn’t it?
 All those calling out and emotional release.
-But the next line I loved was from the song Lover.
+Let’s switch channels, the next line I loved was from the song Lover.

 “Ladies and gentlemen, will you please stand?
 With every guitar string scar on my hand, I take this magnetic force of a man to be my lover.”